ASHWIN776/portfolio/src/data/blog/running-ts-with-nodejs/index.md

 Node.js doesn't support TypeScript out of the box.

-That doesn't mean you can't run TypeScript with Node.js Just, that you need to do a little extra work.
+That doesn't mean you can't run TypeScript with Node.
+Just, that you need to do a little extra work.

 ![Diagram](./concept-diagram.png)